Reverse-Engineering checklist

 Python Bytecode

-• pycdc - current state of the art of python decompilation
+• pycdc - current state of the art of python decompiler (doesn’t always work).

 • pyc disassembly - disassemble the bytecode and analyse manually